ajwills72/critical-thinking/docs/ScienceTruthHonestyNotesInteract.md

 is right or wrong'.

 Another real problem with relativism is that it seems to preclude the possibility of being wrong.
-If truth is simply what you believe, then your beliefs cannot be in error.
+If truth is simply what you believe, then your beliefs cannot be in error (they can however be incoherent, see below).

 One can avoid these paradoxes by saying, for example 'some truth is relative'.
 This seems undeniably true, but it still leaves us with the